 A more constructive approach may be to start with some simple yet effective tips for healthy saving habits.
 The trick is to make sure that you find techniques that fit in with YOUR lifestyle 🏂

 Saving little-and-often is the most effective technique we can recommend.
 This forms the habit, and ensures you keep a regular cash-flow while you're finding the right balance ⚖️

 The approach is even more powerful if you can find a way to automate the process so you don't even need to think about it 🤖 Not only is this a proven way to boost the amount you can put away each month, it also happens to be one of the principles on which Plum was founded.

 Another helpful technique is to ensure you have a place where you can squirrel the money away 🥜 Out of sight... out of mind, as the saying goes.
 So, setting up a separate account where you can store your savings may also help you avoid the temptation to dip into your pot unless absolutely necessary.

-It was our desire to combine savings techniques like these in one easy-to-use package that inspired us to create Plum.
-Our automatic savings algorithm will analyse your transactions and set aside a small amount, every few days, which will be transferred to your Plum savings.
-We can also help you invest your savings, if you decide that you would like to try and grow your money for the future 🌱
+It was our desire to combine financial techniques like these in one easy-to-use package that inspired us to create Plum.
+Our automatic money-stashing algorithm will analyse your transactions and set aside a small amount, every few days, which will be transferred to your Plum account.
+We can also help you invest your money, if you decide that you would like to try and grow it for the future 🌱